quicwg/base-drafts/draft-ietf-quic-transport.md

 frames to the sender to advertise larger limits.

-A receiver can advertise a larger limit for a stream by sending a MAX_STREAM_DATA frame with the Stream ID field set appropriately.
+A receiver can advertise a larger limit for a stream by sending a MAX_STREAM_DATA frame with corresponding Stream ID field.
 A MAX_STREAM_DATA frame indicates the maximum absolute byte offset of a stream.
 A receiver could use the current offset of data consumed to determine the flow control offset to be advertised.
-A receiver MAY send MAX_STREAM_DATA frames in multiple packets in order to make sure that the sender receives an update before running out of flow control, even if one of the packets is lost.

 A receiver can advertise a larger limit for a connection by sending a MAX_DATA frame, which indicates the maximum of the sum of the absolute byte offsets of